About this site

 The film reviews have their origin in many forms: as pieces for newspapers, radio or TV; as articles or parts of articles; as previously unpublished drafts or notes.
 Likewise for the short essays.

 Each review or essay reflects the specific time and place in which it was written.
 The site is designed in such a way that you can track (though the suggested internal links) my sometimes highly changing views on a particular film director or genre across the span of years covered; sometimes I have added a postscript to a piece to note my reassessment, or created a new collage/montage from different pieces written across the years.

-What is not on this website: hundreds of longer essays, academic pieces, book chapters, and entire books.
+What is not on this website: my books, published since 1994.
 Also: the original, longer versions of my various regular columns (for Good Weekend, de Filmkrant and Caiman) since 2000.
-I am republishing much of this material in various future book projects (such as my 2018 essay collection Mysteries of Cinema), and as ‘rewards’ in PDF collections (5 or 6 long essays per PDF, arranged thematically) connected to my Patreon funding appeal.
+I am republishing much of this material in various book projects (such as my 2018 essay collection Mysteries of Cinema), and as ‘rewards’ in PDF collections (5 or 6 long essays per PDF, arranged thematically) connected to my Patreon funding appeal.